sitamgithub-MSIT/MalDetect/README.md

 - `notebook/`: This directory contains the Jupyter notebooks for data preprocessing, data augmentation, model training, and performance evaluation.

   - `EDA_MALARIA_CELLS.ipynb`: This notebook contains the code for exploratory data analysis.
-  - `MODEL_TRAINING(EfficientNet).ipynb`: This notebook contains the code for EfficientNet model training and evaluation.
+  - `MODEL_TRAINING(EfficientNet).ipynb`: This notebook contains the EfficientNet model training and evaluation code.
   - `MODEL_TRAINING_CometML(EfficientNet).ipynb`: This notebook contains the code for experiment tracking using Comet ML.

 - `data/`: This directory contains the dataset link and description used for training the model.